From churn risk to enterprise-ready growth: How I directed Limble’s re-imagined mobile app experience and retained $165K+ ARR

 I focused on creating clarity across a complex, high-pressure problem:

-• Translated scattered issues into clear system-level problem areas
+• Translated scattered usability issues into clear system-level problem areas

 • Aligned engineering, product, and leadership around shared priorities